Deep Functional Factor Models: Forecasting High-Dimensional Functional Time Series via Bayesian Nonparametric Factorization: Introduction

 \section{Introduction}

-Functional time series, which refers to a sequential collection of functional objects exhibiting temporal dependence, has attracted increasing attention in recent years.
-With the advent of new data collection technology and enhanced computational power, high-dimensional datasets containing a large collection of functional time series are becoming increasingly available.
-Examples include annual age-specific mortality rates across different countries, daily energy consumption curves from different households, and cumulative intraday return trajectories for hundreds of stocks, to list a few.
-Those data can be represented as a $p$-dimensional functional time series $\bY_t (\cdot) = \big(Y_{t1}(\cdot), \dots, Y_{tp}(\cdot) \big)^{\T}$, $t=1,\dots, n,$ where each $Y_{tj}(\cdot)$ is a random function defined on a compact interval $\cU$ and the number of functional variables $p$ is comparable to, or even larger than, the number of temporally dependent observations $n.$ Analyzing high-dimensional functional time series poses a challenging task, as it requires not only dimension reduction techniques to solve the high-dimensional problem, but also functional approaches to handle the infinite-dimensional nature of the curve data, as well as time series modeling to capture the temporal dependence structure.
-Several statistical methods have been proposed to address these issues, as exemplified by \cite{gao2019, chang2023, zhou2023}.
-However, these approaches often assume the existence of a linear and Markovian dynamic over time, which may fail to characterize the complex nonlinear or non-Markovian temporal dependence that is commonly encountered in practical real-world scenarios.
+Functional time series refers to a sequential collection of functional objects that exhibit temporal dependence, and this area of study has garnered increasing attention in recent years.
+With the advancements in data collection technology and computational power, high-dimensional datasets containing numerous functional time series have become more prevalent.
+Examples of such data include annual age-specific mortality rates for different countries, daily energy consumption curves from various households, and cumulative intraday return trajectories for hundreds of stocks.
+These datasets can be represented as $p$-dimensional functional time series $\bY_t (\cdot) = \big(Y_{t1}(\cdot), \dots, Y_{tp}(\cdot) \big)^{\T}$, where each $Y_{tj}(\cdot)$ is a random function defined on a compact interval $\cU$.
+The number of functional variables $p$ is comparable to, or even larger than, the number of temporally dependent observations $n$.
+Analyzing high-dimensional functional time series presents a challenging task, as it necessitates the use of dimension reduction techniques to address the high-dimensional problem, functional approaches to handle the infinite-dimensional nature of curve data, and time series modeling methods to capture the temporal dependence.

+Several statistical methods have been proposed to address these challenges, such as those presented in \cite{gao2019, chen2022, fang2022, chang2023, guoqiao2023, zhou2023}.
+However, these approaches often assume the existence of linear and Markovian dynamics over time, which may fail to accurately capture the complex nonlinear or non-Markovian temporal dependence that often arises in real-world scenarios.